 For students admitted to Gallatin in the spring 2009 term or after, grades for all NYU courses earned while a student is matriculated at New York University are recorded on the transcript and most are computed in the cumulative grade point average.
 Grades for courses that do not count toward the degree are not computed in the cumulative grade point average.
 Grades earned at other institutions are neither recorded on the NYU transcript nor computed in the GPA.

 At the midpoint of the fall and spring semesters, faculty are asked to evaluate students in their courses by assigning a midterm grade.
+The purpose of evaluating a student at midterm is to provide feedback in time for a student to identify problems, seek help and support early in the semester, and determine whether a withdrawal or pass-fail option might be appropriate.
 The midterm grade can be viewed by students on Albert, but it is not part of the student's official transcript.
-In some courses faculty are not able to evaluate students by midterm and therefore, not all courses will have midterm grades.
-Students are encouraged to use the midterm grade to identify problems and seek help and support early in the semester.

 When a student completes the withdrawal process, the grade of “W” is posted on the transcript to indicate an official withdrawal of the student from a course.